aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

       secretName: kafka-auth
 ```

-Let's apply the file with:
+2. Apply the file.
 ```bash
 $ kubectl apply -f kafka-test-connection.yaml
 ```

-If everything went fine, we should have a log with some metadata information about the Kafka cluster.
-Let's check it:
+Once successfully aplied, you have a log with the metadata information about the Kafka cluster.
 ```bash
 $ kubectl logs kafka-test-connection